-as the overview of existing methodologies shows that none of the current approaches is fully comprehensive.
-A suggested way forward is to explore synergies and complementarities between the methodologies based on this background paper and set up collaborations between the international organisations and agencies.
-Thanks to the combination of different approaches, the capacity building effect and new collaborations between different organisations can bring additional benefits.
+There is no place that can solve all the challenges by itself.
+The STI for SDGs Roadmaps should be developed and implemented in the context of multilevel governance and partnership principle, where international partners and expertise might be mobilized to support the roadmapping process at different stages.
+This is particularly important, as the overview of existing methodologies shows that none of the current approaches is fully comprehensive.
+A suggested way forward is to explore synergies and complementarities among the methodologies based on this Background paper and set up collaborations among the international organisations and agencies.
+Thanks to the combination of different approaches, the capacity building effect and new collaborations between different organizations can bring additional benefits.